Object-ions/beepboop/README.md

 Test: It should replace 1 with the text "beep", 2 with "BOOP" and 3 with "NEIGHBOR"
 Code: beepBoop(5);
 Expected Output: [0, 'BEEP', 'BOOP', 'NEIGHBOR', 4, 5]

+Describe: numbersToDigits()
+Test: It should break the array into another array
+Code: beepBoop(5);
+Expected Output: [0, 'BEEP', 'BOOP', 'NEIGHBOR', 4, 5]